tembolo1284/matching-engine-c/documentation/ARCHITECTURE.md

 # Architecture Documentation

-This document provides detailed technical documentation of the matching engine's architecture, with a focus on cache optimization strategies and low-latency design decisions.
+This document provides detailed technical documentation of the matching engine's architecture, with a focus on cache optimization strategies, low-latency design decisions, and safety-critical coding standards.

 ## Table of Contents